bharathpasupuleti116/Email-Marketing-Campaign/README.md

 ---

-## 📊 Goals Achieved
+## 🎯 Goals Achieved

-- Measured email open and click rates.
+- Quantified email open and click rates.
-- Built and compared three predictive models for user engagement.
+- Constructed and compared three predictive models for user engagement.
-- Identified high-performing segments for targeted campaigns.
+- Determined high-performing segments for focused campaigns.

 ---

 ## 🚀 How to Use

 1. Clone this repository or download the `EmailMarketingCampaign.ipynb` file.
-2. Open the notebook in Jupyter Notebook or Google Colab.
+2. Open the notebook using Jupyter Notebook or Google Colab.
-3. Run the cells step-by-step to view the analysis and model results.
+3. Execute the cells step by step to see the analysis and model outputs.
 ---

 ## 📝 Author